Prohibition on the discharge of wastewater

-Clean and healthy water is important for people, animals and nature.
+Clean and healthy water is important for humans, animals, and nature.
 Our water is vulnerable; small ditches and canals are sensitive to pollution.
 If dirt gets into them, the water quickly becomes unbalanced.
-This is not always visible but it is harmful.
-Polluted water attracts algae, stinks and affects nature.
-Polluted surface water can also cause problems when used to water crops.
-Sometimes it even contains substances that are bad for groundwater or animals that live in and around the ditch.
+This is not always visible, but it is harmful.
+Polluted water attracts algae, starts to smell, and damages nature.
+Contamination of surface water can also cause problems when it is used to irrigate crops.
+Sometimes it even contains substances that are harmful to groundwater or to animals living in and around the ditch.

-To further improve water quality, the Water Board has tightened the rules for discharges.
-As of Jan.
-1, 2026, a discharge ban applies.
-Do you discharge domestic wastewater (toilet, shower or kitchen) from your business or group accommodation via an existing facility into a small ditch or waterway (so-called secondary and tertiary water)?
-As of 2026, this is no longer allowed if it involves a discharge of 6 or more population equivalents (i.e.).
-This corresponds to wastewater from about 6 or more people.
+To further improve water quality, the water board has tightened the rules for discharges.
+A discharge ban will apply from January 1, 2026.
+Do you discharge domestic wastewater (toilet, shower, or kitchen) from your business or group accommodation via an existing facility into a small ditch or watercourse (known as secondary and tertiary water)?
+From 2026, this will no longer be permitted if the discharge is equivalent to 6 or more population equivalents (i.e.).
+This corresponds to the wastewater of approximately 6 or more people.

-The 2024 Water Board Ordinance already stipulates that discharges of domestic wastewater from businesses and group accommodations of 6 i.e. or more are no longer permitted.
-For existing situations, there is a transition period until January 1, 2026.
+The Water Board Regulation of 2024 already stipulates that discharges of domestic wastewater from businesses and group accommodations of 6 i.e. or more are no longer permitted.
+For existing situations, a transition period applies until January 1, 2026.

 Why this ban?

-The discharge ban is there to improve and protect water quality.
-Domestic wastewater discharges to smaller ditches and canals (secondary and tertiary water) affect our water.
-The water system often cannot handle the discharges.
+The discharge ban is in place to improve and protect water quality.
+Discharges of domestic wastewater into smaller ditches and canals (secondary and tertiary water) have an impact on our water.
+The water system is often unable to process these discharges.

-• Water and the water bottom becomes polluted and deoxygenated and can start to stink.
+- Water and the waterbed become polluted and oxygen-depleted and can start to smell.

-• There will be duckweed and algae and bacteria growth.
+- Duckweed, algae, and bacteria start to grow.
 This is bad for fish and plants.

-• Keeping our water clean is important for nature, recreation, health, agriculture and animals drinking from the ditch.
+- Keeping our water clean is important for nature, recreation, health, agriculture, and animals that drink from ditches.

-• If discharges continue, the water system cannot recover and ultimately higher costs must be incurred to make the water clean and healthy.
+- If discharges continue, the water system cannot recover and ultimately higher costs will have to be incurred to make the water clean and healthy.

 What does this mean for you?

-Check if you are covered by the ban.
+Check whether you are subject to the ban.

 1. Type of wastewater

-This is business domestic wastewater (toilets, showers, kitchen, washing machines) that does not come from an ordinary residential home.
+This concerns commercial domestic wastewater (toilets, showers, kitchens, washing machines) that does not come from a normal residential home.

-Examples: campgrounds, group accommodations, seasonal worker housing, care farms, vacation parks, private vacation rentals, etc.
+Examples: campsites, group accommodations, seasonal worker housing, care farms, holiday parks, private holiday homes, etc.

-So: do you have a location where several people stay temporarily or structurally and where domestic wastewater is generated that is discharged to surface water?
-Then you may fall under this prohibition.
+So: do you have a location where several people stay temporarily or permanently and where domestic wastewater is produced that is discharged into surface water?
+Then you may be subject to this ban.

 2. Size of your discharge

-The prohibition applies to discharges that discharge through an existing facility to the smaller ditches and canals (secondary and tertiary waters).
+The ban applies to discharges that discharge via an existing facility into smaller ditches and canals (secondary and tertiary water).

-Different rules apply to major main waterways (primary water).
+Different rules apply to the major main waterways (primary water).

 4. Ask for help

 Not sure if this applies to you?
-Contact HHNK at lozingsverbod@hhnk.nl.
-We will look into it with you.
+Please contact HHNK at lozingsverbod@hhnk.nl.
+We will be happy to assist you.

 What is no longer allowed?

-• Direct discharge (through an existing facility or otherwise) of domestic wastewater to small ditches and canals.
+- Direct discharge (whether or not via an existing facility) of domestic wastewater into small ditches and canals.

-• Discharges from group accommodations or businesses that together exceed 6 i.e.
+- Discharges from group accommodations or companies that together cause more than 6 i.e.

 What is still allowed?

-• Discharges smaller than 6 p.e. and otherwise comply with the rules set forth in the Water Board Ordinance.
+- Discharges that are smaller than 6 i.e. and otherwise comply with the rules set out in the Water Board Regulations.

 Who is responsible?

 Do you have wastewater from a business or group accommodation?
-If so, you are responsible for handling it carefully.
+Then you are responsible for processing it carefully.

-• Alternative: storage and disposal to one of the Regional Water Board's designated sewage treatment plants or to a licensed waste processor via a hauler with tanker truck.
+- Alternative: storage and transport to one of the designated sewage treatment plants of the water board or to a certified waste processor via a transporter with a tanker truck.
 This requires a sufficiently large storage facility.
-The cost is at your own expense.
+The costs are at your own expense.

 1. Check your situation

-Do you fall under the ban?
-Check HHNK's website or contact HHNK or your municipality.
+Are you affected by the ban?
+Check the HHNK website or contact HHNK or your local municipality.

-2. Choose a solution and arrange permission or permit
+2. Choose a solution and arrange authorisation licence

-• Choose a solution, such as a sewer connection or storage and disposal by axle.
+- Select a solution, such as a sewer connection or storage and disposal via axle.

-• For connection to the sewerage system: obtain permission from the municipality.
+- For connection to the sewer system: request authorisation the municipality.

-• For storage and removal to sewage treatment: enter into an agreement with a hauler.
-This must have an agreement with HHNK to deliver wastewater.
+- For storage and transport to the sewage treatment plant: enter into an agreement with a transport company.
+This company must have an agreement with HHNK to be allowed to deliver wastewater.

-Don't wait until the last minute: you will avoid higher costs, environmental damage and possible enforcement.
+Don't wait until the last minute: this will help you avoid higher costs, environmental damage, and potential enforcement action.

-No, private residences are excluded from this prohibition.
+No, private residences are exempt from this prohibition.

 What does 6 i.e. mean?

-This represents the total amount of wastewater coming from 6 people on average.
+This represents the total amount of wastewater produced on average by six people.

 What if I do nothing?

-Then you run the risk of enforcement and may be more expensive.
+Then you run the risk of enforcement and it may turn out to be more expensive.

 Why is this ban in place?

-Because clean water is important for all of us - for people, nature, agriculture and recreation.
+Because clean water is important to all of us—for people, nature, agriculture, and recreation.

 Want to know more?